Galveston Island

 The far north end of the island is separated from the Bolivar Peninsula by Galveston Harbor, the entrance to Galveston Bay and the Houston Ship Channel.
 Ferry service is available between Galveston Island and the Bolivar Peninsula.
 The southern end of the island is separated from the mainland by San Luis Pass.
 The San Luis Pass-Vacek Toll Bridge connects the San Luis Pass Road on Galveston Island with the Bluewater Highway that leads south into the town of Surfside Beach.

-The residents of the island (the nontourists) classify themselves in two ways: born on the island (BOI) and islander by choice (IBC).
+The residents of the island (the non-tourists) classify themselves in two ways: born on the island (BOI) and islander by choice (IBC).
 “BOI” is cited in print from at least 1956 and “IBC” is cited in print from 1975.

 Education

 All residents are zoned to Ball High School.